benschulz/paxakos/README.md

    The only restriction is that it must respect the promises it has received.
-If multiple promises contain a triple with the same round number, the one with the highest coordination number wins.
+If multiple promises contain a triple with the same round number, the one with the greatest coordination number wins.
 (Triples with the same round and coordination number will have the same log entry as well.)